Welcome to Monkey Business, the Bitty City Blog! Teaching and growing creative kids ages 1-10.

 Favorite books and materials for different age groups

 Practical advice for communicating with teachers, parents, administrators, and students.

-Our goal for our blog posts each Wednesday is to support you and make life a little easier and more fun.
+Our goal for each blog post (every other Wednesday - sometimes a little more often) is to support you and make life a little easier and more fun.

 We can’t wait to share our ideas and hear yours!
 We look forward to your feedback, questions, counterpoints, suggestions, additions, or whatever you’ve got.
 Our aim is to create a supportive and helpful community.
 To that end, all respectful discussion is welcome in the comments, and we will do our best to read and respond to your comments promptly.

 As we enjoy the precious last weeks of summer, and prepare for the start of another exciting school year, we want to inspire and motivate you to keep thinking out of the box, and bring joy and magic into the classroom - and every room!